Rule 35 Agreement Reducing a Federal Sentence | Rule 35 Agreement

-Under Rule 35 a Federal Sentence may be Lowered like a 5k1
+Rule 35 Agreement to Reduce a Federal Sentence

 As many know, under the federal system the most powerful departure from the United States Sentencing Guidelines exists under U.S.S.G.
 5k1.
 This departure is warranted in cases where a defendant provides ‘substantial assistance’ to the Government.
 In other words, the Government rewards defendants that deliver new cases to it by recommending to the sentencing court that a departure under 5k is warranted.
 What happens, however, if sentencing has already taken place before the information provided by a cooperator becomes valuable?
 Is there a mechanism to lower a sentence after sentencing?
 Yes, a post-sentencing reduction is accomplished via Rule 35 of the Rules of Criminal Procedure for United States Courts.
 This is significant because it oftentimes takes federal authorities a substantial amount of time to develop a case.
 This means that a defendant’s cooperation may not become ‘useful’ until after sentencing.